-Why Is LDL Bad?
+Why is LDL bad?

 LDL is known as the “bad” cholesterol because too much of it can lead to hardening of the arteries.
-According to the American Heart Association, LDL leads to plaque accumulating on the walls of your arteries.
+According to the American Heart Association, LDL leads to plaque accumulation on the walls of your arteries.
 When this plaque builds up, it can cause two separate, and equally bad, issues.

 First, it can narrow the blood vessels, straining the flow of oxygen-rich blood throughout the body.
-Secondly, it can lead to blood clots, which can break loose and block the flow of blood, causing a heart attack or stroke.
+Second, it can lead to blood clots, which can break loose and block the flow of blood, causing a heart attack or stroke.

-Why Is HDL Good?
+Why is HDL good?